percona/docs-home/docs/blog/posts/Percona Everest/psmdb_operator_v1.17.0.md

   - Percona Everest
 ---

-# Support for PSMDB Operator v1.17.0
+# Support for PSMDB Operator v1.17.0 in Percona Everest

 <!-- more -->